-The latest extortion contrivance called the Locky ransomware demonstrates that cybercriminals are obviously in pursuit of new operational mechanisms.
+The extortion contrivance called the Locky ransomware demonstrates that cybercriminals are obviously in pursuit of new operational mechanisms.
 Said infection is out-of-the-ordinary because its spreading mode differs from the analogs, and it covers a greater scope of victim data if the attack succeeds.
-The most prominent signs of this onslaught include the .locky extension added at the end of encrypted files, as well as the ransom walkthroughs titled _Locky_recover_instructions.txt.
-The latter documents show up in all folders the contents of which underwent the detrimental impact of the virus.
-The user’s personal files, in their turn, take a weird shape and look similar to this: 8361F0GE9589G5F7C9B07218D472R0F5.locky, where the first 16 characters and digits reflect the unique victim identifier, and the other half is file-specific.
+When this infection originally emerged in February 2016, the most prominent indicators of compromise included the .locky extension added at the end of encrypted files, as well as the ransom walkthroughs titled _Locky_recover_instructions.txt.
+The latest variant circulating since April 2017, though, features quite a few tweaks and enhancements.

 Automated removal of .locky file virus